Occupational Therapy for Cerebral Palsy Explained

 Benefits of Occupational Therapy for Cerebral Palsy

 For many patients, occupational therapy leads to independence that their condition was preventing.
-Children who receive occupational therapy can learn to adapt to their limits early in life, which has lasting benefits.
+Children who receive occupational therapy can learn to adapt to their limitations early in life, with lasting benefits.

 Occupational Therapy Techniques and Devices

-Occupational therapy includes repetitive exercises, games and other techniques that help develop and reinforce new skills.
-For example, an occupational therapist may help a child practice drawing, writing or grasping by repeating the activity on a regular basis.
+Occupational therapy includes repetitive exercises, games, and other techniques that help develop and reinforce new skills.
+For example, an occupational therapist may help a child practice drawing, writing, or grasping by repeating the activity regularly.

-Many parents are surprised to learn that occupational therapy is fun for their children, as they play with a variety of toys, make crafts and play games their therapist.
+Many parents are surprised to learn that occupational therapy is fun for their children, as they play with a variety of toys, make crafts, and play games with their therapist.
 Of course, each of these activities seeks to improve specific skills that will help children overcome challenges in their lives.

 Alternatively, adaptive equipment may be used, including splints, braces, or specialized equipment or devices, to help achieve a goal that otherwise isn’t possible.
 Occupational therapy sessions may be dedicated to learning how to use this equipment effectively.